zumikiti/in-60-seconds/README.md

 # GitPitch In 60 Seconds

-To experience just how simple it is to create a GitPitch slideshow presentation on *GitHub*, follow along with this short tutorial.
+To experience the simplicity and power of the GitPitch markdown presentation service, follow along with this short tutorial.

 > Tutorial also available for [GitLab](https://gitlab.com/gitpitch/in-60-seconds) and [Bitbucket](https://bitbucket.org/gitpitch/in-60-seconds) users.